Samulix20/riscv-vhdl-gauss-extension/README.md

 ## Compiler modifications

-In order to use this new instructions the compiler must be updated.
+In order to use these new instructions the compiler must be updated.
 The directory `compiler` contains two modified files of the RISC-V GNU Compiler Toolchain source which add support the new instructions.

 The `riscv-opc.h` must be updated at `binutils/include/opcode/`.